Gospel: Mark 7:31-37

 Literal Translation

 31 Again having gone out of the area of Tyre, HE went through Sidon to the sea of Galilee, up through the area of the Decapolis.
 32 They carried to HIM a deaf and speech impaired (man); they begged HIM in order that HE might lay (HIS) hand on him.
 33 Having taken him away from the crowd by himself, HE thrust HIS fingers into his ears and, having spit, HE touched his tongue.
-34 Having looked up to heaven, HE groaned and said to him, "Ephphatha," which is be throughly opened.
+34 Having looked up to heaven, HE groaned and said to him, "Ephphatha," which is "be thoroughly opened."
 35 His (ability to hear) was opened, the chain of his tongue was loosed, and he was speaking clearly.

 7:31 Beginning in Gentile territory, Jesus traveled through Galilee (predominantly Jewish) into Gentile territory (again).
 Traveling south along the Mediterranean coast, Jesus turned inland across Galilee proper to the southeast corner of the sea of Galilee.
 The Decapolis (literally "Ten Cities" in Greek) was a "Greek" outpost (hence the name of the area).